pankleks/planck-http-fetch/README.md

 > If `contentType` is not set, `application/json;charset=utf-8` is used

+### 307 temp. redirect

+From version 1.7.2, temp. redirections (307) are handled automatically

 ## More info?

 All methods have `JSDoc` comments, they provides more info on usage.